ZeMingoh233/LasMonjas/README.md

 **Additional Ability Notes:**
 - Rewind and Shield button shared their cooldown.
 - Rewind button can be used only 1 time per game and only if there's no sabotages at the moment.
-- Shield button can be used whenever the player wants until a sucessfull use of the shield.
+- Shield button can be used whenever the player wants until a successfull use of the shield.
 - Trying to kill the Time Traveler while the shield is active will trigger the rewind time.
 - He can't use Vitals on Polus and Airship.
 - He doesn't hear the Performer's music.